Amsterdam/design-system/README.md

 # Amsterdam Design System

-Applying design elements from this project is strictly prohibited for organisations that are not part of the Municipality of Amsterdam.

 This project is part of a community iniative to use NL Design System components for projects that need to adhere to the Amsterdam Design System.

 For more info about the NL Design System and learn about things happening in our open source community, join the `#nl-design-system` Slack via [praatmee.codefor.nl](https://praatmee.codefor.nl)!